waypointnda/waypoint/nda.md

 - Breach of _Receiving Party_ obligations by _Receiving Party_ _Personnel_ or _Receiving Party_ _Advisers_ will be deemed breach of this agreement by _Receiving Party_ itself.

+# Clarifications

+## No Obligation to Disclose

+No terms of this agreement obligate _Disclosing Party_ to disclose any _Confidential Information_.

+## No Obligation to Do Business

+No terms of this agreement obligate either party to enter into any business relationship or agreement, related to the _Purpose_ or otherwise.

+## No License

+No terms of this agreement grant any license for any patent, trademark, copyright, or other intellectual property.

+## No Warranty

+_Disclosing Party_ makes no warranty that _Confidential Information_ will be complete or accurate.

+# Defend Trade Secrets Act Notice

+If this agreement is governed by United States law:

+- An individual shall not be held criminally or civilly liable under any Federal or State trade secret law for the disclosure of a trade secret that:

+  - is made:

+    - in confidence to a Federal, State, or local government official, either directly or indirectly, or to an attorney; and

+    - solely for the purpose of reporting or investigating a suspected violation of law; or

+  - is made in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal.

+- An individual who files a lawsuit for retaliation by an employer for reporting a suspected violation of law may disclose the trade secret to the attorney of the individual and use the trade secret information in the court proceeding, if the individual:

+  - files any document containing the trade secret under seal; and

+  - does not disclose the trade secret, except pursuant to court order.

+# Term

+## Expiration

+This agreement will terminate automatically after the stated term, or if none is stated, after one year.

+## Termination by Notice

+Either party may terminate this agreement early by thirty calendar days' prior written notice to the other party.

+## Survival

+Obligations under [Confidentiality Obligations](#confidentiality-obligations) for _Confidential Information_ disclosed during the term survive the term of this agreement as follows:

+- Obligations for _Confidential Information_ that _Receiving Party_ knew or reasonably should have known constituted a trade secret survive as long as the _Confidential Information_ remains a trade secret.

+- Obligations for other _Confidential Information_ survive for five calendar years from the date of termination.

 # Mergers and Acquisitions

 These terms apply only if the _Purpose_ relates to a proposed or potential merger or acquisition of one of the parties, their _Affiliate_, or their line of business (a **Potential Transaction**):